SoraEagle/phase-5-project/README.md

 - Add an user dropdown

+- Allow deleting binders and decks

+- Deleting an binder or deck also deletes its child objects

 I may update this code to include other features, if I have the time for it in the future.

 ## Contributing